-- 1.3.1 The normal minimum entrance requirement for registration for a Master's degree is: - a) a Second Class Honours degree or a taught Master's degree awarded by a UK university institution or a degree of an equivalent standard awarded by a university institution overseas, in a subject appropriate to that of the programme to be followed; or - b) a registrable qualification appropriate to the programme to be followed awarded in Medicine by a UK university or a qualification of an equivalent standard awarded by a university institution overseas; or - c) a professional or other qualification obtained by written examinations and approved by the College. - 1.3.2 Candidates possessing alternative qualifications obtained by written examination may also be considered by the College for registration for a Master's degree.
-The College may require such a candidate to pursue the programme for the period of at least one year longer than the minimum period prescribed in the individual Programme Requirements and/or may prescribe a qualifying examination for such a candidate. - 1.3.3 A candidate may be granted credit towards the award of a Master's degree for study undertaken at the College or another institution, subject to the following conditions: - (a) applications for credit transfer will only be considered for part-time students; - (b) acceptability for credit transfer of work undertaken at the College or another institution does not confer right of entry to any programme; - (c) the work accepted for credit must be appropriate in range, quality and currency to, and form a coherent whole with, the proposed programme of study; - (d) a candidate granted credit transfer may be exempted from not more than 30 ECTS credits of the programme of study; - (e) a candidate may not be granted exemption from the research project or dissertation element of the programme.
+- 1.3.1 The normal minimum entrance requirement for registration for a Master's degree, Postgraduate Diploma and Postgraduate Certificate is: - a) a Second Class Honours degree or a taught Master's degree awarded by a UK university institution or a degree of an equivalent standard awarded by a university institution overseas, in a subject appropriate to that of the programme to be followed; or - a registrable qualification appropriate to the programme to be followed awarded in Medicine by a UK university or a qualification of an equivalent standard awarded by a university institution overseas; or - c) a professional or other qualification obtained by written examinations and approved by the College. - 1.3.2 Candidates possessing alternative qualifications obtained by written examination may also be considered by the College for registration for a Master's degree, Postgraduate Diploma and Postgraduate Certificate.
+The College may require such a candidate to pursue the programme for the period of at least one year longer than the minimum period prescribed in the individual Programme Requirements and/or may prescribe a qualifying examination for such a candidate. - 1.3.3 Where a suite of associated programmes (Postgraduate Certificate, Postgraduate Diploma and Master's) exist, full-time students will normally register directly for the Master's programme.
+Part-time students will normally register for the initial award and progress to the other awards should they so wish.
+In such cases credit gained will contribute towards the higher degree.
+Students cannot accumulate all three awards and will normally be required to surrender the associated Postgraduate Certificate or Postgraduate Diploma as appropriate. - 1.3.4 A candidate may be granted credit towards the award of a Master's degree for study undertaken at the College or another institution, subject to the following conditions: - (a) applications for credit transfer will only be considered for part-time students; - (b) acceptability for credit transfer of work undertaken at the College or another institution does not confer right of entry to any programme; - (c) the work accepted for credit must be appropriate in range, quality and currency to, and form a coherent whole with, the proposed programme of study; - (d) a candidate granted credit transfer may be exempted from not more than 30 ECTS credits of the programme of study; - (e) a candidate may not be granted exemption from the research project or dissertation element of the programme.